Who can appeal?

 The appeal form

-If you are also bringing a claim about disability discrimination, there will be a separate form for each claim.
-The two claims can later be consolidated so that they are both dealt with at the same hearing.
+If you are also bringing a claim about disability discrimination, there will be a separate form for the appeal about the EHC needs assessment or plan and the discrimination claim.
+If appropriate, the appeal and claim could later be consolidated so that they are both dealt with at the same hearing.

 • Your child’s name and date of birth, or yours if you are a young person;